knaaptime/seg_networks/paper/conclusion.md

 similar methods could be possibly used to integrate multiple contexts.
 Work along these lines would also help address the call by @reardon2004MeasuresSpatial [p.
 156] for metrics that help understand bridges across social networks

+>It remains for spatial analysts to carefully specify spatial weights matrices so that they truly represent the phenomena being analyzed.[@getis2009SpatialWeights, p.409]